smartDIYs/smartdiys_creator_manual_en/manual/userorigin.md

 - Perform origin return.
 - Click the position check button to switch to position check mode.
 - Move the laser head to any position or enter a numerical number.
-- Click the "Set User Origin" button.
+- Click the "Set UserOrigin" button.

 <p align="center">